wannabesrevenge/node-walk/README.md

     options = {
         followLinks: false,
         // asyncFilters: ["Temp", "_Temp"] // directories with these
-                                           // keys will be ignored
+                                           // keys will be skipped
     };

     walker = walk.walk("/tmp", options);